Stereotactic and Functional Neurosurgery

-Cadence Health (Central Dupage Hospital) is seeking a Functional Neurosurgeon with expertise in Deep Brain Stimulation, responsible for the overall development and quality/performance management for these services.
+Central Dupage Hospital is seeking a Functional Neurosurgeon with expertise in Deep Brain Stimulation, responsible for the overall development and quality/performance management for these services.
 Candidates must be board certified in neurosurgery.

-This outstanding opportunity will be instrumental in providing leadership/strategic planning/quality improvement/education-outreach to support the DBS program.
+This outstanding opportunity will be instrumental in providing leadership/strategic planning/quality improvement/education-outreach to support our program.